 Vinyl tiles do not require any special edge treatment.
 The exception is made for particularly wet rooms, in which case cold welding should be used.

-Despite the fact that vinyl tiles are a long-lasting and durable material, there are some cleaning rules you should follow.
-In order to prevent sand and dirt in the room, it is recommended to lay the mats near the entrances.
+- To prevent dirt in the room, lay mats near the entrances.
 They will take in some part of the garbage and the tiles will keep their brand new looks longer.

-There you go – helpful field advice on how to lay vinyl tiles in any room of your home or business!
+There you go, that’s all the helpful field advice you need on how to lay vinyl tiles in any room of your home or business!